Pierre-Colin/advent-2020/README.md

 stored in 32-bit integers).

 All subprograms were confirmed leak-free with valgrind, at least for my correctly-passed puzzle input.
-If you manage to find leaks, feel free to send me how to reproduce it.
+If you manage to find leaks or any other error detected by valgrind, feel free to send me how to reproduce it.

 It has been observed that warnings pop up when lowering the optimization levels.
 This is due to the compiler not being able to figure out some safety